Implantation Bleeding After Conception - When Does It Happen?

-If you are trying to conceive, you will eagerly looking for signs that this month is YOUR month.
+If you are trying to conceive, you are dying to see that positive pregnancy test!
 One of the first signs of pregnancy that you can look for is implantation bleeding.

 What Happens Before Implantation

-Before implantation bleeding is a possibility, there are several steps that need to occur in your body.
+Before you notice implantation bleeding, several things need to occur in your body.

-If your timing for intercourse is good, there may be a lucky sperm waiting to fertilize the egg (conception) upon release.
-Healthy sperm can survive up to 5 days after ejaculation in the woman’s reproductive tract.
-Optimally, having sex, as close to ovulation as possible, will increase your chances of conception.
+If you have sex before ovulation or the day of ovulation, lucky sperm might be waiting to fertilize the egg.
+Healthy sperm can survive up to 5 days in the woman's reproductive tract.
+Optimally, having sex as close to ovulation as possible increases your chance of getting pregnant.

-Once conception has occurred, the fertilized egg, will travel down the fallopian tube to the uterus.
-As the egg is traveling, the cells will continue to divide and grow in size.
-When the egg arrives at the uterus, it will attach to the uterine wall (implantation) and start to produce the hormone that pregnancy tests detect, hCG (Human Chorionic Gonadotropin).
+Once conception has occurred, the fertilized egg will travel to the uterus.
+As the egg is moving, the cells will continue to divide and grow in size.
+When the egg arrives at the uterus, it will attach to the uterine wall (implantation).
+It starts to produce the hormone that pregnancy tests detect, hCG, after implanting.
 The time required for the egg to travel to the uterus and implant is usually between 7 and 10 days.

 What is Implantation Bleeding?

 When the egg implants, some women experience implantation bleeding.
 You may notice a small amount of blood when you wipe, after using the bathroom.
 The blood is typically a light pink or brownish tinted color.
 The amount is much less than when your period starts.
-When the egg implants in your uterus, it develops a layer of cells, trophoblast, which surrounds the egg.
+When the egg implants in your uterus, it develops a layer of cells called the trophoblast.
 The trophoblast provides nutrients to the growing egg by burrowing into the uterine wall.
-As it pulls the egg into the endometrium, a small amount of blood can leak into the uterine cavity, causing implantation bleeding.
+When this happens, a small amount of blood can leak into the uterine cavity, causing implantation bleeding.
 Implantation bleeding does not occur with every woman.
-Usually only about 30% of women will experience implantation bleeding.
-You will usually see implantation bleeding 3 to 6 days before your period is due if you are one of the 30%.
+Usually, only about 30% of women will experience implantation bleeding.
+You will often see implantation bleeding 3 to 6 days before your period is due if you are one of the 30%.